fanfare/disablegooglelens/CHROME.md

 ### Post-installation

-Once the extension has been installed, you may want to remove the old/redundant "Search image with Google Lens" context menu item:
+After installing, you may want to remove the old/redundant "Search image with Google Lens" context menu item.

+Here's how to do that:

 - go to the URL: `chrome://settings/searchEngines`
 - scroll down and click the `Add` button (it's on the right-hand side)